Information for fundraisers about Coronavirus

 If you’re planning on attending an IoF event, IoF training course or qualification

-Fundraisers who have been, or are about to be placed on furlough can continue to engage with their IoF training and qualifications studies.
+Fundraisers who have been, or are about to be placed on furlough can undertake and continue to engage with IoF training and qualifications studies.

 Please contact firstname.lastname@example.org with any queries.
 We will be in contact with anyone booked on to our events or training courses.

 See our dedicated section on the coronavirus outbreak and its relation to fundraising here.